CalebClauson/schedule-app/README.md

 - No recurring lesson system yet
 - No parent account system
 - No search or filter tools yet
-- No real calendar view yet
+- No drag-and-drop calendar interface yet
 - No advanced password strength rules yet
 - No full audit log yet